Nemo1999/WebGL-RayMarching/README.md

 - For more information about "Folding Space" by SDF, please see [this tutorial by Mikael Hvidtfeldt Christensen](http://blog.hvidtfeldts.net/index.php/2011/08/distance-estimated-3d-fractals-iii-folding-space/)

-- [inigo quilez's website](https://www.iquilezles.org/www/index.htm) provides valuable guides about ray-marching.
+- For guides about ray-marching, see [Inigo Quilez's website](https://www.iquilezles.org/www/index.htm) .

--Current WebGL setting is highly inpired by [evan's path-tracing example](http://madebyevan.com/webgl-path-tracing/)
+- Current WebGL setting is highly inpired by [evan's path-tracing example](http://madebyevan.com/webgl-path-tracing/)

 ![](triangle.png)